NickHugi/PyKotor/Tools/HoloPatcher/README.md

 ## Contributing

 Contributions to the PyKotor's HoloPatcher are welcome.
 Whether it's adding new features, improving existing functionality, or fixing bugs, your contributions are appreciated.

+## Further Documentation

+For more detailed guides and tutorials on using HoloPatcher, refer to the following resources:

+- [Installing Mods with HoloPatcher](https://github.com/NickHugi/PyKotor/wiki/Installing-Mods-with-HoloPatcher): A step-by-step tutorial on setting up and running HoloPatcher.
+- [Advanced Configuration Options](https://github.com/NickHugi/PyKotor/wiki/HoloPatcher-README-for-mod-developers.): Detailed descriptions of advanced features and how to use them.
+- [Mod Creation Best Practices](https://github.com/NickHugi/PyKotor/wiki/Mod-Creation-Best-Practices): Guidelines and tips for creating mods with HoloPatcher.

 ## License